What is a share house? Basic structure and features

 3. People who want to keep living expenses down

-One of the great attractions of a share house is that you can share the cost of rent and utilities.
-Especially in urban areas, a share house often costs less than renting a one-room apartment, making it the perfect place to live for those who are thrift-conscious.
-In addition, many properties come with furniture and appliances, so it is also recommended for those who want to keep initial costs down.
+One of the great attractions of a share house is that you can share the rent and utility costs.
+Especially in urban areas, a share house often costs less than renting a one-room apartment, making it the perfect place to live for those who are budget-conscious.
+Furthermore, many properties come with furniture and appliances, so it is also recommended for those who want to keep initial costs down.

-People who are not suitable for living in a share house
+People who are not suited to living in a share house

 1. People who value alone time